O.C.G.A. § 44-3-76

 - Ask questions in the Common Area forum

-Reference only — not legal advice.
-Verify the current official text on leg.state.fl.us before citing.
-Printed from Common Elements (May 30, 2026).
+Reference only.
+Not legal advice.
+Verify current text at the official state legislature website before citing.
+Printed from Common Elements (July 14, 2026).